 LC: Before I got my first music publishing deal, I was working as a music journalist.
 I interviewed hundreds of artists.
 On one rare occasion, I got a handwritten thank-you note for covering this particular band.
 It was from Jon Foreman of Switchfoot, at the height of the band’s popularity.
 That really impressed me, and I’ve tried to stick with the same personal approach.

-AHD: You penned “Alive Again”, a previous release, while on mission in Peru.
+AHD: You penned “Alive Again”, a previous release, while on a mission in Peru.
 Do you consider singing and songwriting for children here at home to be a similar mission?

 LC: Absolutely.
 Kids deserve music that’s well written, creative and fun.
 Half the time it’s my 2-year old to whom I should credit the song ideas and lyrics.
 He provides inspiration on a daily basis.